puppetlabs/relay-workflows/pagerduty-to-slack/README.md

 - A [Slack](https://slack.com/) workspace and a connection configured in Relay to that workspace.
 - A [PagerDuty](https://www.pagerduty.com/) account.
-- An instance of [Jira](https://www.atlassian.com/software/jira) available to the internet.
-Jira Cloud instances are compatible with this workflow.

 ## Configure the workflow